TV celebrities and coaches charged in college bribery scheme

 Federal authorities called it the biggest college admissions scam ever prosecuted by the U.S. Justice Department, with the parents accused of paying an estimated $25 million in bribes.

-At least nine athletic coaches and 33 parents, many of them prominent in law, finance, fashion and other fields, were charged.
+At least nine athletic coaches and 33 parents, many of them prominent in law, finance, fashion, the food and beverage industry and other fields, were charged.
 Dozens, including Huffman, the Emmy-winning star of ABC's "Desperate Housewives," were arrested by midday.

 "These parents are a catalog of wealth and privilege," U.S. Attorney Andrew Lelling said in announcing the results of a fraud and conspiracy investigation code-named Operation Varsity Blues.

-Note: This story has been corrected to reflect Loughlin had not been arrested.